blockprint-collective/blockgauge/README.md

 Return a JSON `Summary` (see code) containing information about the classified blocks.

-## Response Structure

-See an example response on https://api.blockprint.sigp.io/confusion
+See an example response on https://api.blockprint.sigp.io/accuracy

 [blockprint]: https://github.com/sigp/blockprint
 [blockdreamer]: https://github.com/blockprint-collective/blockdreamer